josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🎶_the_pressure_valve_had_a_soundtrack.md

 > **جے بھیم**
 > *Victory to Bhim; a salute associated with B. R. Ambedkar and anti-caste politics.*

+`Jai Bhim` long predates the 2021 Tamil film of the same name.

+It is an Ambedkarite salutation rooted in the struggle against caste oppression.

+The film provides a contemporary cultural anchor for readers approaching that political world from elsewhere.

+T. J. Gnanavel’s *Jai Bhim* dramatises a real legal struggle following the custodial killing of Rajakannu, an Irular man, and the efforts of his wife — renamed Sengeni in the film — to force police and courts to account for what happened.
+Justice K. Chandru’s own account of the case and the film is preserved in [his interview with *The News Minute*](https://www.thenewsminute.com/tamil-nadu/cops-tried-bribe-me-i-threw-out-suitcase-justice-chandru-interview-jai-bhim-157222); a [Government of India discussion of the film](https://www.pib.gov.in/PressReleasePage.aspx?PRID=1879532) provides a second institutional reference point.

+It gives narrative form to:

+- caste vulnerability;
+- Irular and Adivasi marginalisation;
+- custodial violence;
+- fabricated official accounts;
+- evidential persistence;
+- women forcing institutions to see what they would prefer not to see;
+- constitutional law used from below.

+This does not prove that every participant chanting `Jai Bhim` intended to invoke the film.

+It shows what political and cultural memory the words can carry.

+> **Cultural anchor:** Watch *Jai Bhim* (2021) for one narrative entry point into caste, policing, evidence, constitutional law and resistance from below.

 ### Dharmendra Pradhan, Istifa Do

 > **Dharmendra Pradhan, istifa do**